Cabo in November: Weather, Things to Do and Travel Tips

 November is the start of the free Art Walk in San Jose del Cabo.
 It takes place every Thursday evening this month – and it’s lots of fun!

-7) Sail to Espiritu Santo Island (near La Paz)
+7) Sail in style to Espiritu Santo Island (near La Paz)

-The highlight is swimming and snorkeling with sea lions – Los Islotes is home to a colony of about 200 sea lions.
+A particular highlight is swimming and snorkeling with the friendly sea lions at nearby Los Islotes — home to a colony of about 200 sea lions.

-To get there, Baja Charters offers an all-inclusive sailing trip to Espiritu Santo Island for a day of swimming, snorkeling, SUP-ing and hiking.
-(We’ve previously gone with Baja Charters on a whale shark swimming excursion – and that was excellent!)
+Baja Charters offers a wonderful all-inclusive sailing trip to Espiritu Santo Island for an epic day of swimming, snorkeling, SUP-ing and hiking.

-The trip includes breakfast as you sail to Espiritu Santo Island, along with a chef-prepared lunch onboard before heading back to Cabo later in the afternoon.
+- The day trip includes breakfast as you sail to Espiritu Santo Island, along with a chef-prepared hot lunch onboard and a premium open bar.

-Luxury touches include hot water showers on the catamaran and lots of fresh towels for your use.
+- Luxury touches?
+Hot water showers on the catamaran and lots of fresh towels for your use.

 8) Relax on a sunset cruise